natario1/CameraView/README.md

 *A fork of [Dylan McIntyre's CameraKit-Android library](https://github.com/gogopop/CameraKit-Android), originally a fork of [Google's CameraView library](https://github.com/google/cameraview).
-Right now this is like CameraKit-Android, but with a lot of serious bugs fixed, new sizing behavior, better orientation and EXIF support, new `setLocation` and `setWhiteBalance` APIs.
+Right now this is like CameraKit-Android, but with *a lot* of serious bugs fixed, new sizing behavior, better orientation and EXIF support, new `setLocation` and `setWhiteBalance` APIs.
 Feel free to open issues with suggestions or contribute.
 Roadmap:*

-- [ ] *delete `captureMethod` and `permissionPolicy`, replace with `sessionType` (either picture or video) such that when `sessionType=video`, pictures are captured with the 'frame' method*
+- [x] *delete `captureMethod` and `permissionPolicy`, replace with `sessionType` (either picture or video) such that when `sessionType=video`, pictures are captured with the fast 'frame' method*
 - [ ] *test video and 'frame' capture behavior, I expect some bugs there*
+- [ ] *pass a nullable File to startVideo, so user can choose where to save the file*
+- [ ] *simple APIs to draw grid lines*
 - [ ] *rethink `adjustViewBounds`, maybe replace with a `scaleType` flag (center crop or center inside)*
 - [ ] *add a `sizingMethod` API to choose the capture size?
 Could be `max`, `4:3`, `16:9`...
 Right now it's `max`*
-- [ ] *simple APIs to draw grid lines*
-- [ ] *pinch to zoom*
+- [ ] *pinch to zoom support*
 - [ ] *exposure correction APIs*
 - [ ] *revisit demo app*
 - [ ] *`Camera2` integration*
+- [ ] *EXIF support for 'frame' captured pictures, using ExifInterface library, so we can stop rotating it in Java*
+- [ ] *add onRequestPermissionResults for easy permission callback*
+- [ ] *better error handling, maybe with a onError(e) method in the public listener*

 # CameraKit